-One of the most exciting physical sensations of pregnancy is feeling those first flutters and kicks.
-But, what happens if you feel those symptoms months or even years after pregnancy?
-If you have experienced this, you may be left confused, after all, didn’t the kicks leave when the baby was born?
-Most likely, what you are …
+One of the most exciting physical sensations during pregnancy is feeling those first flutters and kicks.
+But what happens if you feel those symptoms months or even years after you’ve given birth?

 What Are Phantom Kicks?

-A few months later, out of the blue—snuggling with your baby, driving in the car, or cooking dinner—you may feel what you can swear is a baby kicking you from the inside.
-This is called a phantom kick.
+Yet, a few months after giving birth, you may be snuggling with your baby, driving in the car, or cooking dinner when out of the blue you feel what you can swear is a baby kicking inside you.

-Phantom pregnancies are not usually related to pregnancy loss but can come after extreme emotional stress.
-Phantom kicks do not necessarily coincide with stress.
+Phantom pregnancy is a fairly rare condition.
+While it’s not usually related to pregnancy loss, it can occur after extreme emotional stress.
+The manifestation of phantom kicks, on the other hand, doesn’t necessarily coincide with stress.

 Why Do Phantom Kicks Happen?